Green Classroom Pledge Contest

 - Download and print the pledge by clicking here.

 - Review the action steps with your students and discuss the positive impact that small changes of behavior can make.
 By working toghether, you will be cultivating a healthier, more responsible classroom environment!

 - Ask students to sign the pledge.

 - Take a picture of your class and complete a contest disclaimer form.
 The form is to give GEF permission to use it on the GEF website.
 Not all photos will be used.

-- Submit materials to GEF so they arrive by the end of each month, those who miss the current month will be automatically placed into the next month up until the end of March 2014.
-Materials can be submitted by email or regular mail, however, email is preferable to preserve the quality of photos.
+- Submit materials to GEF so they arrive by the end of April 2015 Materials can be submitted by email or regular mail, however, email is preferable to preserve the quality of photos.